Sch3lp/when-git-breaks/README.md

 #### Your changes are in a commit?
 ##### But you haven't pushed them to a remote yet?
-You can simply modify your files the way you want, and `git amend`.
+You can simply modify your files the way you want, and `git commit --amend`.

 ##### And you have pushed them to a remote already
 Then you can `git revert`, and create a new commit with the undo.